-March 31, 2024 December 31, 2023
+June 30, 2024 December 31, 2023

-Work in process \$ 209 \$ 261
+Work in process \$ - \$ 261

-Finished goods 1,039 960
+Finished goods 1,115 960

-Total inventory, net \$ 1,248 \$ 1,221
+Total inventory, net \$ 1,115 \$ 1,221

 Prior to FDA approval of MARGENZA in December 2020, the cost of materials and expenses associated with the manufacturing of MARGENZA were recorded as research and development expense.
 Subsequent to FDA approval, the Company began capitalizing inventory costs related to the manufacture of MARGENZA.
-The inventory balance as of March 31, 2024 and December 31, 2023 is net of a reserve of \$1.3 million and \$3.1 million, respectively, for unsaleable inventory.
+As of June 30, 2024, there was no reserve for unsaleable inventory.
+Inventory balance as of December 31, 2023 is net of a reserve of \$3.1 million, for unsaleable inventory.
 These reserves are reflected in cost of product sales during the period they are recorded.